akanyaani/gpt-2-tensorflow2.0/README.md

 You can pre-train the model using sample data availbe in repository or you can download the data using this github repo https://github.com/eukaryote31/openwebtext

-Pre-Training model on sample data avialable in repository
+Pre-Training model on sample data available in repository
 ```
 $ python pre_process.py --help